docker-archive/classicswarm/docs/get-swarm.md

 1. Open a terminal on a host running Engine.

     If you are using Mac or Windows, then you must make sure you have started an Docker Engine host running and pointed your terminal environment to it with the Docker Machine commands.
 If you aren't sure, you can verify:

         $ docker-machine ls
         NAME      ACTIVE   URL          STATE     URL                         SWARM   DOCKER    ERRORS default   *       virtualbox   Running   tcp://192.168.99.100:2376           v1.9.1

     This shows an environment running an Engine host on the `default` instance.

-2. Use the Swarm image to execute a command.
+2. Use the `swarm` image to execute a command.

     The easiest command is to get the help for the image.
 This command shows all the options that are available with the image.